Outcome-Constrained Large Language Models for Countering Hate Speech

-Specifically, both effective\_trl and reentry\_trl have a relatively high number of samples classified as having low conversation incivility. (vi) Human-generated CS to hate speech may not lead to low conversation incivility in social media platforms.
-According to the conversation incivility classifier, only 760 samples are classified as having low conversation incivility, taking only 27\% of all responses in Benchmark-Reddit.

-The evaluation by the hater-reentry classifier further validates some of the insights: (i) Prompt with instruction does help in generating texts with desired outcomes. (ii) Prompt and select and reinforcement learning with reward functions are effective strategies to generate texts with desired outcomes. (iii) Human-generated CS has not considered the potential conversation outcomes.
-According to the hater-reentry classifier, 1043 samples are estimated to lead to a non-hateful hater reentry, taking 37\% of all responses.
-A different new finding is that \textit{LLM Finetune} with the Benchmark Reddit and Gab data, as well as with the CONAN and MultiCONAN data, contribute to the generation of texts with non-hateful hater reentry.
-However, the benefits of using Reddit conversations with low incivility or positive hater-reentry are only slight.
-The results are only slightly better than prompt without instructions (baseline\_generation).

-Several methods are effective in constraining models to generate texts with desired conversation outcomes.
-However, the choice of method will not only be determined by the conversation outcomes but also the relevance and quality of generated texts.
+RL models generate more responses with desired outcomes than the baseline models and \textit{finetuning}. (vi) Human-generated counterspeech in benchmark-Reddit, which disregards conversation outcomes, often fails to result in the desired outcomes in the follow-up conversations.
+Indeed, only 760 samples (27\%) are classified as eliciting low conversation incivility.

+The evaluation with the hater-reentry classifier further validates most insights.
+Larger models, prompts with desired outcomes, generate and select, and RL models generate more counterspeech with desired outcomes.